blues-lab/polipy/README.md

 * `polipy.Policy`: Object containing information about the privacy policy.

 Raises:
-* `polipy.NetworkIOException`: Raised if an error has occured while performing networking I/O.
+* `polipy.NetworkIOException`: Raised if an error has occurred while performing networking I/O.
+* `polipy.ParserException`: Raised if an error occurred while extracting text from page source.

 ### download_policy
 Helper method that scrapes, parses, and saves the privacy policy located at the provided `url` by creating the following directory structure: